 When we leave, around 2am, I am still pleasantly stoned – good enough to drive, but maybe at only 10mph, so we drop off Freks and make our way back to Tyrone, but slowly!

-That leaves them just over a week to find a priest who will marry them without the usual palaver which accompanies Catholic weddings (in those days, reading the banes and undertaking religious instruction etc), and to find a dress, ring, etc. They find a gorgeous Irish priest who agrees to officiate the ceremony at Tyrone.
+That leaves them just over a week to find a priest who will marry them without the usual palaver which accompanies Catholic weddings (in those days, reading the banes and undertaking religious instruction etc), and to find a dress, ring, etc. They find a gorgeous Irish priest who agrees to officiate the ceremony in the garden at Tyrone.
 It is the first time he has married anyone outside a church, and although there is much that isn’t ‘usual’ about their wedding, he agrees to do it.
 The only complication is that as Michele is under 21, she is still considered a minor in South Africa and needs her parent’s written permission to marry.
 He gives them the paperwork and explains that both parents have to complete the form – in less than a week!!

 John is at work the next day explaining his dilemma to his work colleagues, that it will take about 5 weeks to get a letter to NZ, for Michele’s parents to complete the documentation and then to post it back.
 At this point, Pat Myhill says “here, give it to me”.
 She promptly fills in the form on behalf of Michele’s mother and another guy fills it in as proxy for her Dad.
 On the day of the wedding Father Leatham arrives at Tyrone early for the ceremony.
 He requests to see the bride and groom and then asks if their parents have filled in the forms.
 Michele doesn’t want to lie to a member of the clergy, so just hesitates a moment and doesn’t say anything, and the priest thinks he smells a rat!
 The lovely man then says in his delightful Irish lilt, “don’t worry now, your Mum has spelt your name incorrectly and your father has put down the wrong birth date……but I have fixed it up”!
-So not only does he agree to marry a non-catholic and a catholic together, outside of a consecrated church and without reading the bands or making them undertake the usual religious instruction, but he also helps them correct their paperwork!!
-Are they properly married we all wonder afterwards!!
+So not only does he agree to marry a non-catholic and a catholic together, outside of a consecrated church and without reading the banes or making them undertake the usual religious instruction, but he also helps them correct their paperwork!!
+Are they properly married we all wonder?
+We still have no idea!!

 Postscript: They never did have a honeymoon, as Michele had to work the following day.
 But when they did decide to take a ‘honeymoon’ trip to Swaziland some months later, John was speeding en route and went over a speed trap.
-An Afrikaans cop jumped up out of a ditch some distance down the road and flagged them down……issuing them with a R350 speeding ticket – sizeable fine in those days – so they just did a U-turn and spent the next few hours driving at the legal limit back to Tyrone, as they couldn’t afford a huge speeding fine and a holiday – their honeymoon was over!
+An Afrikaans cop jumped up out of a ditch some distance down the road and flagged them down……issuing them with a R350 speeding ticket – a sizeable fine in those days – so they just did a U-turn and spent the next few hours driving at the legal limit back to Tyrone, as they couldn’t afford a huge speeding fine and a holiday – their honeymoon was over!

 The final week of the month brings news that Richard is moving out and vacating his room.
 I think we all breathe a sigh of relief, as Richard has not been an active member of the household – in fact, in the 6 months I have been in the house, I think I have seen him twice, once on the way back from the bathroom and once when he showed me the racing car that he is building in the garage!
 To say he is a recluse, is an understatement.
 Notoriously private, he keeps the garage doors locked.
-He has been building an open-wheel racing car for the past 2 years and he makes most of the parts himself – even down to the nuts and bolts.
-He tells me he hopes to race it one day in a ‘special’ category, and I think to myself that by the time it is completed, regulations will have changed and the world will have moved on to something different – he will just miss the boat as far as racing it is concerned (we never do hear what happened to his racing dreams after he left, as he never spoke to his housemates again!).
+He has been building an open-wheel racing car for the past 2 years and he machines most of the parts himself – even down to the nuts and bolts.
+He tells me he hopes to race it one day in a ‘Specials’ category, and I think to myself that by the time it is completed, regulations will have changed and the world will have moved on to something different – he will just miss the boat as far as racing it is concerned (we never do hear what happened to his racing dreams after he left, as he never spoke to his housemates again!).

-Bryan W. has returned from a holiday in Rhodesia with 2 English hitchhikers, Keith and Julie, who are apparently travelling through Africa, hitch-hiking their way to the southern tip of Cape Town.
+Shortly afterwards, Bryan W. returns from a holiday in Rhodesia with 2 English hitchhikers, Keith and Julie, who are apparently travelling through Africa, hitch-hiking their way to the southern tip of Cape Town.
 They tell us they have an aunt who lives in Durban, and they are making for there as soon as they have spent a few days in Joburg.
 We welcome them in – they are actually quite fun, with their stories of Big Game hunting and meeting rebels in the Rhodesian conflict.
 Their personalities are larger than life, and match Bryan in a way, and I can see why he likes them so much.
 However, they always complain of having no money, and the idea of asking them to pay some rent for using the lounge, or to pay for food, is left unsaid; and certainly isn’t volunteered by them!

 After about 2 weeks of feverish labour, the Bar is ready for unveiling at a huge mega-party that we want to have to celebrate its opening.
 Bryan announces the idea over dinner, “yessus man, it’s going to be one crazy party, man, the likes of which you okes have never seen!”
 Everyone likes the idea and we get into serious planning mode.

 The night of the party is an absolute blast.
-There are so many people that we start to run out of tickets by about 11pm and we have to do a mad scramble to rescue used tickets from the Bar, and the 500 cups are exhausted by mid-night and we tell people to find a used cup and wash it out!
+There are so many people that we start to run out of tickets by about 11pm and we have to do a mad scramble to rescue used tickets from the Bar, and the 500 cups are exhausted by mid-night so we tell people to find a used cup and wash it out!
 Luckily, the beer and alcohol is keeping pace and the only problem is keeping the beers cold (there’s a big bath beside the bar, full of ice, that’s continually being restocked from our supplies).
 Someone tells me that the parked cars extend all the way down the lane to the main road – approx. 500 yards!

 The music pumps out of the lounge and everyone is spilling onto the lawns outside – it’s simply the biggest party I’ve ever seen.
 We are all racing around making sure the party goes smoothly – with 3 of us at all times behind the bar on shifts, maybe another 3 going around selling tickets and the others re-stocking and banking cash!
 So, we are all exhausted by the end of the night, which is nearly 4am, but everyone has had a good time.
 It is simply awesome!

 Estimates put the number of people at around 1,000.
 It seems the word has got around that Tyrone has the best Bar in Joburg, and everyone wants to see it.
-Somehow, everyone there appears to be from the communal house scene and it shows how well the ‘grapevine’ is working – everyone seems to know someone else at the party and it’s a great success.
+Somehow, everyone at the party appears to be from the communal house scene and it shows how well the ‘grapevine’ is working – everyone seems to know someone else at the party and it’s a great success.
 Tyrone’s bar is on the map, and we announce that we’ll be having weekly Bar Nights in the garage from now on.

 The next day is a huge clean-up, and we collect 2 large containers of rubbish that a haulage contractor will eventually take away.
 We calculate the finances and logistics – at least 700 soft drinks and spirits consumed, and about 1,000 beers (there is only a small quantity to return).
 We are making about 60-70 cents on each drink, so that’s about R1200 profit; deduct R200 for the DJ and we have about R1000 profit.
 We are about to crack out the champagne before Bryan reminds us he has not been paid for the bar facilities and to stock the bar, which will take another R500.
-A groan goes up, and we realise we have made about R50 per head – maybe just one month’s rent – not bad, but not a goldmine!
+A groan goes up, and we realise we have made about R50 per housemate – maybe just one month’s rent – not bad, but not a goldmine!

 Crikey, that means another round of interviews and new faces, our third new housemate in 6 months.
 However, within a week we have found a lovely English girl called Maggie who wants to move in.
 She is a delight to be with - whimsical, a lovely sense of humour and a Manchester accent that is endearing.